jeremy-w/current-shorthand/manual/preface.md

 and may hit on a contraction which will prevent then from clashing.
 But in most cases he will fail to hit on the best contraction.
-It is therefore desirable that all such difficulties should be dealt with deliberately and systematically, and the best way of writing each Weird determined.
+It is therefore desirable that all such difficulties should be dealt with deliberately and systematically, and the best way of writing each word determined.
 In working out Phonetic Current
 <!-- BEGIN p xi -->
 I have not shrunk from this,